Glucosquidic/DiscordCOVIDTS/README.md

 # Set-up

 Creating an account on the [COVID:Act Now](https://covidactnow.org/?s=28181703) website is very easy and is required to obtain the API key.
-You will also need to obtain a Discord Developer Key after creating the Bot [instructions here](https://discordpy.readthedocs.io/en/stable/discord.html).
+You will also need to obtain a Discord Developer Token after creating the Bot [instructions here](https://discordpy.readthedocs.io/en/stable/discord.html).

 # Example